 The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than that of the investment universe.
 In determining the ESG score of the Sub-Fund and the Investment Universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
 No ESG Reference Index has been designated.

 Investment strategy

-Objective: This Sub-Fund seeks to increase the value of your investment and to provide income over the recommended holding period.
+Objective: This financial product seeks to provide income and as a secondary objective capital appreciation over the recommended holding period.